rz871256465/soloassessment/README.md

     source .venv/bin/activate # this activates the virtual environment pip install --upgrade pip [ this is optional]  # this installs pip, and upgrades it if required.

+we also need install Django:

+    pip install django

 we also need install plotly:

     pip install plotly

+we also need install whitenoise:

+    pip install whitenoise

 # Step 2: we need data migration：